 Spending time in sunny San Diego around Valentine’s Day 2017 this year and looking for some ideas on how to spend this special day?

-If you’re looking for romantic things to do in San Diego, maybe for Valentine’s Day 2017, or maybe for just a romantic evening, check out our a few of our suggested activities.
+If you’re looking for romantic things to do in San Diego, whether that’s for Valentine’s Day 2017, or for a romantic date night any time of year, check out our a few of our suggested activities.

 Regular admission to a number of these activities are included on the Go San Diego® Card.

 Choose as you go from dozens of top attractions and save up to 55% on combined admission vs paying at the gate.